alseki/ConventionProgram/phase2/src/README.txt

 again after reading them (Login > View your messages > Archive a chat || Archive a message || Leave a Chat || Mark a message as read || Mark a message as unread)

--> Attendees, Organizers and Employees have the ability to make Requests.
-Requests are initialized wiht status "Pending" (Login > View the request board > Make a request).
-Organizers and Employees can see the full list of requests made by all users and fulfill them (Login > View the request board > Fulfill a request).
-After successfully fulfilling a request, its status is changed to "Fulfilled".
+-> Attendees, Organizers and Employees have the ability to make Requests (Login > View the request board > Make a request).
+Requests are initialized with status "Pending".
+Organizers and Employees can see the full list of requests made by all users and fulfill any of them (Login > View the request board > Fulfill a request).
+After a request has been successfully fulfilled, its status is changed to "Fulfilled".
 This change is visible to the user who made the request (Login > View the request board > View yor requests || View a specific request) and to all Organizers and Employees (Login > View the request board > View all requests)

 -> The text UI has been replaced with a GUI.
 The GUI was implemented with Model-View-Presenter-style architecture.
 Packages "Event", "Message", "Person" and "Request" contain the Model.